wormhole-foundation/wormhole-docs/tutorials/multigov/treasury-proposal.md

     The weight of the vote, determined by the voter’s token holdings on the spoke chain.

-## Vote Aggregation (Background Process)
+## Vote Aggregation

-In the background, votes cast on the spoke chains are aggregated and sent back to the Hub Chain for final tallying.
-This is typically handled off-chain by a "crank turner" service, which periodically queries the vote status and updates the Hub Chain.
+In the background process, votes cast on the spoke chains are aggregated and sent back to the hub chain for final tallying.
+This is typically handled off-chain by a "crank turner" service, which periodically queries the vote status and updates the hub chain.

 Key actions:

-- Aggregate votes from different chains and submit them to the Hub Chain for tallying
+- Aggregate votes from different chains and submit them to the hub chain for tallying

 ```solidity
 // Aggregate votes sent to Hub (this would typically be done by a "crank turner" off-chain)